 In this section, we provide the details of our D2Q Synchronizer, our RL agent, which was utilized to solve the MDP defined previously.
 In general, in RL, an agent sequentially interacts with an environment, taking actions and receiving feedback in the form of rewards or penalties.
 The agent's objective is to learn a policy that maximizes the cumulative reward over time.
 In our case, the goal of the D2Q Synchronizer is to find a sequence of actions within a finite discrete horizon T such that the long-term accumulated reward is maximized.
 This will enable the SDN controller to correctly offload tasks to latency-compliant paths, minimizing the network operator's costs.
 While tabular - RL approaches can be very successful for small state-action spaces, in our problem the state-action space is extremely large.
-The state space grows as $T^N$ , while the action space grows as $\binom{N}{SB}$ .
+The state space grows as T^N , while the action space grows as $\binom{N}{SB}$.
 To overcome this issue, we employ DRL techniques that can handle large state-action spaces, such as playing Atari games [11], and more specifically we use Double Deep-Q Networks (DDQN) [12] as the core for our agent.

-D2Q Synchronizer Architecture: The input to our D2Q Synchronizer consists of the synchronization state of all controllers, while the output is the selected subset of controllers for synchronization (constrained by SB).
+D2Q Synchronizer Architecture: The input to our D2Q Synchronizer consists of the synchronization state of all controllers, while the output is the selected subset of controllers for synchronization.
 To accurately map and select the optimal action a in each state s, we employ two Deep Neural Networks (DNNs): a main network for generating action selections and a target network for providing stable target values during training.
-Each network includes two hidden layers, each containing 64 neurons, followed by ReLU activation functions except the last output layer.

-Training the D2O Synchronizer: To train our synchronizer, we first created a range of simulated network environments with varying numbers of domains, data plane devices, service requests, and synchronization budgets, as detailed in Section IV.B.
+Training the D2Q Synchronizer: To train our synchronizer, we first created a range of simulated network environments with varying numbers of domains, data plane devices, service requests, and synchronization budgets, as detailed in Section IV.B.
 For each environment, we trained our agent and monitored its performance in minimizing accumulated network costs while ensuring that latency requirements for user requests were met.
 Both the training and exploitation phases of the agent occurred within the same evolving network over time.
-For balancing the training-exploitation phase we utilized an $\epsilon$ -greedy policy.
-Finally, to enhance the stability and convergence of our agent, we employed a pruned version of the DNNs during training, utilizing dropout regularization and an experience replay buffer (I) of size 40,000 for storing the agent's experiences.
-Also, the batch size (B) was set to 256 experiences, where each batch was sampled randomly from the buffer at each time step to break the correlation of consecutive episodes.
+For balancing the training-exploitation phase we utilized an ε -greedy policy.
 Further details of the training process are outlined in Algorithm 1.